 Something every social media marketer must remember is that consumers want to know, “What’s in it for me?” when they decide to interact with your brand or campaign.
 Hooters did not disappoint with this simple, yet unique idea and tasty offer.

 Who doesn’t love Target?
 You enter the store intending to buy only one or two items, but still manage to leave with nearly 16 things you didn’t need.
 The retail giant is well aware of its shoppers’ loyalty, and decided to show them some love this Valentine’s Day by tweeting personalized #TargetLoveNotes.
 Anytime someone mentioned loving Target in a tweet, the retailer would send a personalized reply:

-Get Gif-y With ItWhat better way to say “I love you” to the basic bae in your life than a customized gif?Starbucks nudged fans to its Tumblr to create and send personalized, branded gifs to send to friends for a #StarbucksDate.
+Starbucks nudged fans to its Tumblr to create and send personalized, branded gifs to send to friends for a #StarbucksDate.
 We’re loving these short, sweet graphics that aren’t overly promotional:

 A brand talking about baes and selfies?
 It sounds like a disaster waiting to happen, but Applebee’s nailed it with their Valentine’s Day #BeeMine activation.
 The restaurant directed fans to send photos with their loved ones for the chance to receive a hand-drawn selfie or a gift card.